LNFWebsite/Streamly/README.md

 You, as either a user or a developer, may easily copy all of the Streamly files into your own server/repository and use Streamly out-of-the-box.

-Additionally, in the cases of other YouTube player projects that use a company key to access YouTube content, the product has been proven to be short-lived in that it is hard to upkeep with changing standards in the often-complicated world of specifications given by YouTube for doing simple tasks.

-I have found it long overdue to find a project that, unlike a service, does not store any information of its own nor unnecessarily requires private parties to collect data from.

-## So...
-How does Streamly do it?
+## How does Streamly do it?

 Streamly essentially runs as a helper to the YouTube embed player.
 It retrieves public data about the video such as the title and time of the video readily accessible on the net.
 It then builds a playlist off of these values and plays each video in a native embed player.

-Following our policy of not using proprietary keys or storing any data on our own, the playlist you create is stored in the URL (or web address) of Streamly.
-This allows you to store it as a bookmark, create a short link from it by throwing it into a link shortener such as <https://tiny.cc> or <https://bit.ly>, throw it into a text file on your computer, or hand copy it down to a piece of paper (nuts but I've tried it before).
+The playlist you create is stored in the URL (or web address) of Streamly.
+This allows you to store it as a bookmark, create a short link from it by throwing it into a link shortener such as <https://tiny.cc> or <https://bit.ly>, throw it into a text file on your computer, or store it any way you like.

 And, you don't have to worry about losing anything because Streamly requires nothing other than the playlist you create.

-## No, really...
-How does Streamly work?

-*Since you asked for the geeky stuff...*

-Streamly gets its video metadata and timing information through the [YouTube IFrame API](https://developers.google.com/youtube/iframe_api_reference) which both feeds the basic data needed for the playlist, and monitors events from the YouTube embed frame.
-This API does not require an API key and may be operated by anyone.
-From Streamly's beginnings, it has used various unorthodox methods to monitor the user's interaction with the YouTube video player.
-This method of capture is an improvement in functionality, but is not a must-have, therefore, the [without-yt-api](https://github.com/LNFWebsite/Streamly/tree/without-yt-api) branch is maintained as an added backup for safety of your playlists.

-Going from one video to another is controlled by cycling through a two-dimensional Javascript array containing the video's title, URL, and length (in seconds) for each in the playlist.

-Saving playlists is done by creating a [JSON](https://json.org) string of the array containing video properties, then encoding it into [Base64](https://en.wikipedia.org/wiki/Base64), and finally running that into the hash parameter of the URL.
+If you'd like to know why Streamly was made, head over to the [About](https://github.com/LNFWebsite/Streamly/wiki/About) page in the wiki!

 ## License